Kickle/Docs/Docs/features/hotspot.md

 <!--
     Page : Features/Hotpot
     Author : Alexis CONIA
-    Latest Update : 09/02/2018
+    Latest Update : 19/02/2018
     Confidential : No
 	Partner : No
 	Public : Yes
-    Version : 1.0
+    Version : 1.1
 -->

-We are trying to qualify several router devices to use with Kickle.
-Our main requirement is to use a router that can run DDWRT.
-This router OS enables us to always use the same admin interface.
-We can also manage some integrations directly in kickle through scripts and HTTP requests.
+We are currently trying to qualify several routers to use in conjunction with Kickle.
+Our main requirement is a router that can run DDWRT.
+This OS enables us to always use the same admin interface.
+We can also manage some integrations directly in Kickle using scripts and HTTP requests.

-Today, we have tried these devices :
+As of today, we have tried the following routers:

 * Linksys E1200W : https://www.linksys.com/us/support-product?pid=01t80000003KRTzAAO

-Please find below the procedure to configure it (we are using E1200) :
+Please find below the procedure to configure it (we are using E1200):

-1. Plug the device and start it
+1. Connect the router and start it
-2. Go to [DDWRT](https://www.dd-wrt.com) and find the specific page for your device.
+2. Go to [DDWRT](https://www.dd-wrt.com) and find the specific page for your router.
 For example : [DDWRT for Linksys E1200](https://dd-wrt.com/wiki/index.php/Linksys_E1200v2)
-3. Follow instructions to flash the device and move it to DDWRT OS
+3. Follow the instructions to flash the device and move it to the DDWRT OS

 For E1200 :

 * Connect to http://192.168.1.1.
-Log in with default admin account (admin/admin)
+Log in via the default admin account (admin/admin)
 ![Linksys Home page](./images/default-homepage.png)
 * Click on **Administration** and **Firmware Upgrade**
 ![Linksys Default Firmware Upgrade](./images/default-firm.png)
-* Update with the first firmware.
-Wait until the page asks to login You are now on DDWRT.
+* Update using the first firmware.
+Wait until the page asks you to login.
+You are now on DDWRT.
 Login to http://192.168.1.1 (default account : root/admin)
 ![DDWRT - Default Login](./images/default-firm.png)
 * Click on **Administration** and **Firmware Upgrade**
 ![DDWRT - Firmware](./images/ddwrt-firmware.png)
-* After reboot, the device is ready to be configured.
+* After rebooting, the router is ready to be configured.
 Go to Admin portal and log in.
 Click on **Administration** and **Backup**
 ![DDWRT - Restore](./images/ddwrt-restore.png)
 * Download the [configuration file](./resources/RouterBackup.1.0.bin)
-* Select the file on admin portal and browse to file's location.
+* Select the file on the admin portal and browse to file's location.
 Click on **Restore**
-The device is rebooting and it's now ready to go.
+The device will reboot and is then ready to go.

 ## Global Configuration
 The router is configured with the following settings :